wannesm/adsphd/README.md

                               [cws] Department of Computer Science
                               [elt] Department of Electrical Engineering
                               [mtk] Department of Materials Engineering
-                              [m2s] Department of Microbial and Molecular Systems [nat] Department of Physics and Astronomy
+                              [mms] Department of Microbial and Molecular Systems [nat] Department of Physics and Astronomy
                               [wtk] Department of Mechanical Engineering
                               [wis] Department of Mathematics